chainguard-dev/apko/docs/apko_file.md

 ### Paths

 `paths` defines filesystem operations that can be applied to the image.
-This includes setting permissions on files or directories as well as creating empty files, directories and links.
+This includes setting permissions on files or directories as well as creating empty files, directories, links and copy configuration files.

 The `paths` element contains the following children: